taliaairma/narwhal-bunny/Simplified CSS.md

 The universal selector (*) targets all elements on the web page and sets their box model to the border-box model.

+Display and Positioning

+Flow of HTML
+A browser will render the elements of an HTML document that has no CSS from left to right, top to bottom, in the same order as they exist in the document.
+This is called the flow of elements in HTML.

+The five properties for adjusting the position of HTML elements in the browser:
+- position
+- display
+- z-index
+- float
+- clear

+Each of these properties will allow us to position and view elements on a web page.

+Position

+Block-level elements like these boxes create a block full width of their parent elements, and they prevent other elements from appearing in the same horizontal space.

+The default position of an element can be changed by setting its position property.
+The position property can take one of five values:
+- static: the default value
+- relative
+- absolute
+- fixed
+- sticky

+Position: Relative

+One way to modify the default position of an element is by setting its position property to relative.

+The value allows you to position an element relative to its default static position on the web page.

+.green-box {
+    background-color: green;
+    position: relative;
+}

+By accompanying the position declaration with one or more of the following offset properties that will move the element away from its default static position:
+- top
+- right
+- bottom
+- left

+You can specify values in pixels, ems, or percentages, among others, to dial in exactly how far you need the element to move.
+It's also important to note that offset properties will not work if the element's position property is the default static.

+.green-box {
+    background-color: green;
+    position: relative;
+    top: 50px;
+    left: 120px;
+}

+Offsetting the relative element will not affect the positioning of other elements.

+Position: Absolute